 How long before I see results from Facebook ads?

 Expect 4-8 weeks before drawing meaningful conclusions about performance.
 Facebook's algorithm needs time to optimize delivery, and you need sufficient data to make informed decisions.
-Agencies often request 3-month commitments for this reason—not to lock you in, but because shorter tests rarely produce actionable results.
+Agencies often request 3-month commitments for this reason—not because shorter tests rarely produce actionable results.

 Get started with Stackmatix!